forcedotcom/sfdx-scanner/docs/_articles/en/custom-rules/author.md

 Let's say your codebase has specific and repetitive coding issues that you want to address and clean up.
 Ideally you'd use the built-in rules of the Salesforce Code Analyzer to find these rule violations.
 But sometimes the problems exist only in the context of your codebase, and the built-in rules may not catch them.
 In this case, create your own _custom rules_ to highlight these issues as rule violations when you scan your code.

 PMD and Eslint's custom rules work very differently.
-This causes Scanner plugin to deal with both types in distinctly different ways.
+This causes Code Analyzer plugin to deal with both types in distinctly different ways.
 Please note that information related to PMD Custom Rules does NOT apply to Eslint Custom Rules.

 ---